RPSangil/Project-2/README.md

 ![this is an image of an issue we encountered](this is a link)

 - `<insert list of difficulties encountered>`
+- step one > pre processing for the unsupervised learning turned out more complex than we had expected
+- we could no locate an API for Blackrock so we manually grabbed the excel files and merged them

 ### Future opportunities

 - `<insert list of opportunities or future directions this project could have taken if given more time>`
+- talk about other possibilities for the unsupervised learning (different features across different models to check and confirm if this affects our list of "best performers")

 # Reference list